 During the Gupta dynasty period, the charge of managing the welfare of the villages was upon the rural bodies.
 These rural bodies comprised of the headman of the village and the elders.
 The Gupta Empire had a separate judicial system.
 At the lowest level of the judicial system was the village assembly or trade guild.

 The King presided over the highest court of appeal.
-In discharging his duty, the King was assisted by judges, ministers, priests, etc. The decision or the judgement of the court was based on the legal texts, the social customs prevailing during those times, or upon the decision of the King.
+In discharging his duty, the King was assisted by judges, ministers, priests, etc. The decision or the judgment of the court was based on the legal texts, the social customs prevailing during those times, or upon the decision of the King.

-During the Gupta period agriculture formed a significant part of the empire’s economy.
+During the Gupta, period agriculture formed a significant part of the empire’s economy.
 The trade and commerce activities of the Gupta Empire grew steadily.
 The merchant and other traders were organized into guilds.
 These guilds were given concessions in the taxes that were liable to be paid to the government.

-Some of the major items of produce included silk, muslin, calico, linen, wool and cotton.
+Some of the major items of produce included silk, muslin, calico, linen, wool, and cotton.
 These goods were also exported.
-There were other flourishing industries like ivory work, stone cutting and carving of stones, metal work of precious metals like gold, silver, copper, iron, bronze and lead.
+There were other flourishing industries like ivory work, stone cutting and carving of stones, metalwork of precious metals like gold, silver, copper, iron, bronze, and lead.

 The Gupta rulers gave a lot of importance to education.
 Cities like Pataliputra, Nasik, and Ayodhya were popular centers for education.
 The two famous universities during this time were Nalanda and Takshila.
 Nalanda was established by Kumaragupta I in the 5th century.

-4) Gupta Era Society-
+4) Gupta Era Society

-5) Science and Technological Development-
+5) Science and Technological Development